jlmnrc/custom_codebook/README.md

 - Define an unknown value (see section 5.4 for its purpose)

 ## 4. Features
-The 'Custom Codebook' page and the generated Word document will:
+The custom codebook will:
+- Automatically exclude 'descriptive' field type unless there is a <code> @DD </code> action tag
-- Automatically exclude 'descriptive' field type and the [instrument]_complete fields.
+- Automatically exclude the [instrument]_complete fields.
 - Hide fields that is tagged with <code> @DD-HIDDEN </code>.
 - Remove embedded/piped/HTML text from the label/choices.
 - Using various action tags to populate the details in the Word Document.
+- Exclude <code> @HIDECHOICES </code> options from the list

 ## 5. Word Document (docx) Format
 ![00_word_doc.jpg](images%2F00_word_doc.jpg)